my Decolonizing Story, or, the Art of Being Human

 Afterward, I met with my Buddhist therapist at the time and shared my experience.
 He reflected to me how there are deities in Buddhism who have kingdoms, and they are known from time to time to choose people to take into their kingdoms.
 It is up to those chosen ones to decide where they will dwell within the kingdom—out on the sidewalk by the trash?
 Or maybe a little closer on the doorstep?
 Or, even a little closer, in the kitchen?
 Or… maybe to sit in the throne itself?
 I carried that with me… a journey of claiming the throne when so many would limit me with their own limited perspective of ideas of rules, hierarchies, and impossibilities.
 Years later, my guide would reflect to me that all the places in the kingdom bear equal weight of importance, and I laughed again as the feeling of a remembered truth settled into me: I remembered the wisdom that dropped into my being when I was around 12: Hell isn’t a place you go to, but a place you bring with you.
 Wherever you are, if you are developing and grounding embodied and evolving, expanding consciousness, your capacity to be with any challenge or opportunity presenting in life expands—and you realize more and more that the skill you have to command your attention and intention in an embodied way in any place, no matter how “imperfect” it is, and to draw in support where needed, impacts outcomes.
 I relaxed into lightness of being again: all the places are inherently thrones.
 What is the skill of consciousness you bring to it?
 Through your body and being?
 Where are the resistances to pains of the wisdom that arises?
 Where can you call in support—connection to ground—given your awareness?
 Every place on the globe is inherently precious, every being on the earth is inherently precious, and there has been a split in our collective psyches since a force entered the globe that caused a population of people to cut off their own roots, give themselves amnesia over it, and propagate violently with ideas of dominion and rule over who is “saved” and who are not, that also gets projected over nature.
 And in following callings to reclaim inherent preciousness, and serving to help others reconnect to this innate and natural connection, begins to bridge and heal the split.
 And I note it’s interesting that one can recognize Being called through the calling’s paradoxical presentation in one’s experience.
 I mean here I am writing a decolonizing story with a section on “claiming thrones” as a metaphor. 🙂

 At the same time the above was unfolding, ancestors were increasingly arriving in my visionary experiences with crocodiles.
 I sought to anchor this awareness coming through, and searched for the connection to crocodiles.
 It was 2010, and this search led me to the word, “Babaylan,” and it opened me to another whole-body grounding experience—omigosh… there is a name for this spirit and force driving through my body and experience, my whole life!
 And it is pinoy!
 “Babaylan” being the mystical woman or trans woman who held sacred role in community, weaving many wisdoms of the counselor, sage, teacher, seer, warrior, priestess, healer at once.
-When the conquistadors came, they slaughtered the Babaylan and fed them to the crocodiles to evoke fear and command power over the Indigenous people, not knowing the link that crocodiles are our ancestors in Filipino wisdom.
+When the conquistadors came, they slaughtered the Babaylan and fed them to the crocodiles to evoke fear and command power over the Indigenous people, not knowing the link that crocodiles are our ancestors and guides in Filipino wisdom.
 Learning this, the cells in my empathic, pakiramdam, Kuan Yin-wired body lit up, sensing the embodied horror of a people witnessing this violence and annihilation of beloved sacred and powerful people being fed to sacred powerful animals with whom they actually lived in harmony.

 I started to grow my library over those few years, starting with Leny Strobel’s Babaylan: Filipinos and the Call of the Indigenous and Katrin De Guia’s Kapwa: The Self in the Other, Worldviews and Lifestyles of Filipino Culture-Bearers.
 Learning there was a field developed of Filipino Psychology affirmed that Western psychology is not universal and in fact, is a global outlier for describing human experience, and this was also very grounding.
 I sense the field of somatics and neuro-informed approaches has the potential to begin to bridge this gap.
 Upon first reading the term, “decolonization,” I felt another release into gravity, as my cells grounded into another naming of experience—even just the title of the book, Brown Skin, White Minds by EJR David affirms the experience of the underlying and persistent psychological impact of colonialism—it described the experience of mindf*ck I lived with that was not only reflected personally in difficult toxic relationships, or communally with trying to advocate for my daughter in the school community that did not give her nor I credibility for our experiences as neurodivergent people that were even backed up by doctors, causing more harm to her, but I also realized the schism lived within me globally and ancestrally as well.
 I felt deeply the importance of the decolonizing movement as I again sensed the globe of people, in the Kuan Yin style of “She who hears the sorrows of the world,” who are suffering with this schism, even unconsciously, between the hyperindividualized urgency culture of “modern” Western mindset and what lives deeply in our nature—our indigeneity, our humanity.
 More books added to my library as the next couple years went on: Back from the Crocodile’s Belly, Leny Strobel and Lily Mendoza, Way of the Ancient Healer, Virgil Mayor Apostal, … Back then, I could take things in little at a time with the life I had going on, but I kept connection to the energy and intention of deepening more.